 - Construction of injection wells or galleries shall meet standards provided in 30 Texas Administrative Code (TAC) §331.132 and as-built construction diagrams or well logs shall be submitted to the UIC Permits Team, Radioactive Materials Division within 30 days of completion; - Operational and status changes shall be reported to and approved by the UIC Permits Team; - Closure (plugging) of injection wells shall comply with standards provided in 30 TAC §331.133.
-Closure reports, including injection well monitoring data (injection volumes, pressures, and results) and plugging reports, shall be submitted to the UIC Permits Team, Radioactive Materials Division within 60 days of conclusion of injection activities; and - Injection volumes, pressures, and concentrations of contaminants (including pH and total dissolved solids) in the injected groundwater shall be sampled monthly at the point of reinjection and submitted to the Permits Team, Radioactive Materials Division on a quarterly basis.
-The concentration of the contaminants in the injectate shall not exceed those in the extracted groundwater or those limits listed in 40 Code of Federal Regulations (CFR) §261.24 Toxicity characteristic table 1 that would deem them hazardous by concentration, whichever is lower.

-• Following installation of oxidant-infused wax cylinders, groundwater sampling was performed quarterly (see Table 4.1 for list of sampling locations).
-Groundwater samples are also regularly collected from nearby monitoring wells, private water supply wells, and all zones of WB wells within /4 mile of the injection point(s) of AOC-65.
-Additional analyses may include alkalinity, hydrogen sulfide, total dissolved solids, potassium, and manganese, as well as the collection of field parameters, pH, dissolved oxygen, specific conductance, and oxidation-reduction potential.
+Closure reports, including injection well monitoring data (injection volumes, pressures, and results) and plugging reports, shall be submitted to the UIC Permits Team, Radioactive Materials Division within 60 days of conclusion of injection activities; and - Status reports shall be submitted to the UIC Permits Section, Radioactive Materials Division, at mail code MC233 upon completion of the injection event and thereafter on an annual basis (based on June 22, 2016 Permit Revision).
+These shall consist of a report of the injection activities and the status of the activities over the past year. - Following initial installation of oxidant-infused wax cylinders, groundwater sampling was performed quarterly (see Table 4.1 for list of sampling locations).
+Groundwater samples are also regularly collected from nearby monitoring wells, private water supply wells, and all zones of WB wells within 1/4 mile of the injection point(s) of AOC-65.
+Additional analyses may include alkalinity, hydrogen sulfide, total dissolved solids, potassium, and total manganese, as well as the collection of field parameters, pH, temperature, dissolved oxygen, specific conductance, and oxidation-reduction potential.